BaksiLi/AlfredWorkflows/Index/say-workflow/README.md

 ```langs = {'jp':'Kyoko','en':'Daniel'}```
 add like this:
 ```lans = {'jp':'Kyoko','en':'Daniel','ch':'Sinji'}```
+for voices names and their corresponding abbreviations, check [“say” in different language?](https://apple.stackexchange.com/questions/3454/say-in-different-language).
 - If you type in a word but nothing has happened. check if the text you've typed in is valid under the language you chose.